jkortner/clarifai/README.md

-# R interface to Clarifai's demographics model
+# clarifai

 This repository provides some code to label faces according to their race / ethnicity.
-It uses the [Clarifai demographics model](https://www.clarifai.com/models/demographics-image-recognition-model-c0c0ac362b03416da06ab3fa36fb58e3).
+It uses the [demographics model](https://www.clarifai.com/models/demographics-image-recognition-model-c0c0ac362b03416da06ab3fa36fb58e3) from [Clarifai](https://www.clarifai.com).

-Please create a `faces` folder with all images to be labeled.
+Create a `faces` folder with all images to be labeled.
 Then execute the R file `face2race.R`.
 The API call is in `clarifai.py` and uses the `clarifai_grpc` package by Clarifai.
+The R file uses [reticulate](https://rstudio.github.io/reticulate/) to execute Python.